 Clean, all white or all black, non-permeable (preferably leather), and closed-toed shoes (no mesh allowed).
 Socks matching the color of your shoes must be worn.

 Appropriate undergarments should be worn under clinical uniform or clinical attire (i.e. full coverage and not visible).

+Approved outerwear may be worn to and from clinical sites and in the simulation lab.
+Students should refrain from wearing outerwear in direct, patient care real and simulated.